Redwood Camera Club Handbook

 Participation in club shows

-Free advertisement in the club newsletter
+Free advertisement in the club newsletter (on hiatus)

 Club membership in the Photographic Society of America (PSA) and